 13. How do I know if my child is staying after-school?

-Students should communicate with parents at home about their plan for the afternoon.
+Students should communicate with parents at home in advance about their plans for the afternoon.
 We have very limited clerical staff after-school and it is difficult to field a large number of calls.
 We understand that emergencies happen but please do everything you can to facilitate good communication with your child about his/her plans.
 If a student decides to stay after, we do encourage him/her to come to the office during lunch to make the phone call.
-Making calls after-school does not give you a say in their plans as by the time they call you, the regular buses have already left for the day.
+Unfortunately, when your child calls you after-school does not give you a say in their plans as by the time they call you, the regular buses have already left for the day.
 Please be pro-active and define your plans ahead of time

 14. How can my student start a new club?

-Yes!
-If a student wants to organize a club, the student should look for other students who share a common interest.
+If a student wants to organize a club, the student should look for other students who share a similar interest.
 The students should look for a member of the school faculty to sponsor their club.
-We understand that organizing a club may seem a big challenge at this age, for this reason, we suggest the students meet with the After School Program Specialist for guidance and support.
+We understand that organizing a club may seem a big challenge at this age, for this reason, we suggest the students meet with the After-School Program Specialist for guidance and support.